McConnell and McCarthy split over RNC censure resolution - KESQ

 Senate Minority Leader Mitch McConnell, pressed by CNN’s Manu Raju on the RNC’s decision to refer to that day as “legitimate political discourse” in the resolution, said that what occurred on January 6, 2021, at the US Capitol was “a violent insurrection.”

+“We all were here.
+We saw what happened,” McConnell, a Kentucky Republican, said Tuesday.
+“It was a violent insurrection for the purpose of trying to prevent the peaceful transfer of power after a legitimately certified election from one administration to the next.
+That’s what it was.”

-He also said that the RNC should not be “singling out members of our party who may have different views from the majority,” adding that it’s “not the job of the RNC.”
+In an unusual break with the RNC, McConnell said the committee should not be “singling out members of our party who may have different views from the majority,” adding that it’s “not the job of the RNC.”

+“Traditionally, the view of the national party committees is we support all members of our party, regardless of their positions on some issues,” he said.

+He noted, however, that he still has confidence in RNC Chair Ronna McDaniel.

-House Minority Leader Kevin McCarthy, meanwhile, defended the RNC’s use of “legitimate political discourse,” claiming that what the RNC had been referring to were “six RNC members” who had been subpoenaed by the House panel.
-Those people, the House Republican leader said, “weren’t even here, who were in Florida that day.”
+House Minority Leader Kevin McCarthy, meanwhile, defended the RNC’s use of “legitimate political discourse,” claiming that the RNC had been referring to the House select committee’s subpoenas to RNC officials who were in Florida at the time of the Capitol attack.

+“Anybody who broke in and caused damage, that was not called for.
+Those people, we’ve said from the very beginning, should be in jail,” McCarthy told CNN.

-It was unclear what exactly the California Republican was referring to, but one of his aides said that RNC Chairwoman Ronna McDaniel informed him that there were six RNC members targeted by the panel.
+The California Republican did not name the individuals, but one of his aides said that McDaniel informed him that there were six RNC members targeted by the panel.
 An RNC official confirmed the two discussed six “current and former RNC officials” who have been subpoenaed by the panel and referred CNN to a list of individuals who have come under scrutiny.

+On that list, the committee had targeted some current and former RNC members to probe the effort to use fake electors in swing states in an apparent attempt to allow them to be used as alternates to a duly elected slate.

+Included in that group of subpoenas were David Shafer, chairperson of the Georgia GOP; Kathy Berden, a national committeewoman; Michael J. McDonald, the chair of the Nevada GOP; James DeGraffenreid, national committeeman from Nevada for the RNC; and Andrew Hitt, the former chair of the Wisconsin Republican Party.

 It’s still unclear which of the six RNC officials who received letters from the panel were in Florida on January 6.

 Nevertheless, the RNC resolution makes no mention of the matter that McCarthy sought to highlight.
-Instead, it condemns Cheney and Kinzinger for engaging in the “persecution of ordinary citizens engaged in legitimate political discourse.”
+Instead, it condemns Cheney of Wyoming and Kinzinger of Illinois, the two lone Republicans on the select committee, for engaging in the “persecution of ordinary citizens engaged in legitimate political discourse.”

 The-CNN-Wire